 Many theories and local traditions suggest that barangays were coastal as a result of their foundation of trading, although this also provided the benefit of delivering a constant food supply in the form of fish.
 Their proximity to water also provided practical benefits in terms of bathing.

-Some barangays - such as Maynila, Panay, Tondo, Cebu and Bohol - became so successful that they were integrated into larger cosmopolitan polities, dominated by recognised figures and aristocracy.
+Some of these large barangays - such as Maynila, Panay, Tondo, Cebu and Bohol - became so successful that they were integrated into larger cosmopolitan polities, dominated by recognised figures and aristocracy.
 These larger barangays are recognised by most historians as having already been established principalities before the Spaniards arrived in the 16th Century.

 Each barangay was headed by a leader known as Rajah (or sometimes as Sultan or Datu) and took part in their own inter-island and international trade, visiting countries such as Borneo, Thailand, China, India and Japan.
 As a result barangays became increasingly homogenous, although the rise of Hindu-Buddhist culture and religion among noblemen meant many held largely the same beliefs.
 This was particularly true of the huge number of barangays that were held under the law and philosophy of neighbouring empires including Brunei, Javanese Majapahit and Malay Sri Vijaya.